andonirdgz/posts-app-socket/README.md

 ## Available Scripts

+### `npm install`
+Install all the dependencies.
+You have to run this before running the start command.

-In the frontend/backend directory, you can run:
+After installing the dependencies, in the frontend/backend directory, you can run:

 ### `npm start`